captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 I mean I don't know
-Maybe my jewefry is missing or maybe you've photocopied my credit cards or something Have you?
+Maybe my jewelry is missing or maybe you've photocopied my credit cards or something Have you?
 I don't know